Ghaida-232/Task9/README.md

 - **Abstractive summarization**: generating new sentences using **pretrained Large Language Models (LLMs)**.

 Specifically, the objectives included:
-- Applying both extractive and abstractive methods.
+- Apply both extractive and abstractive summarization techniques.
-- Utilizing LLMs such as **BART**, **T5**, or **LLaMA-2** for abstractive summarization.
+- Utilize pretrained large language models (LLMs) for abstractive summarization.
-- Evaluating model performance using **ROUGE metrics**.
+- Evaluate model performance using standard metrics.
-- Comparing machine-generated summaries with human references.
+- Compare model-generated summaries to human-written references.
-- Documenting the workflow.
+- Save the model and document the process in a notebook and README.md.

 ---